 Your grey lidded wheeled bin is for rubbish which cannot be recycled.
 We will not take any extra bags of rubbish left on top of or beside the bin and the lid should be shut.

 Your bin is emptied fortnightly, alternating with the recycling bin.
-Please go to the find my bin collection day page for your collection schedule.

 You may like to label your refuse and recycling bins with your house number/name, this will help reduce the chance of it being taken by mistake.

 - Plastic bags